Monday, January 31, 2005Feel free to copy, there is no copyright on an Anoneumouse montage. (click on image to enlarge)

 If you think I am fixated with the straight Banana, just take look at the myriad of EU BANANA regulations and amendments HERE EU Banana Regime And if that isnt bad enough, the House of lords is going Bananas too HoL Banana Regime

-Sunday, January 16, 2005Feel free to copy, there is no copyright on an anoneumouse montage.
+Sunday, January 16, 2005Feel free to copy, there is no copyright on an Anoneumouse montage. (click on image to enlarge)

 The UK judiciary, not being content in upholding the Law and the British Constitution, are now assisting other Countries to destroy their Common Law legal systems